Guidelines for Travel Approval

 Procedures for authorization for in-state travel are based on historical guidelines for the unit.
 See the OBFS website for more information.

 Requests to travel out-of-state should be made to the UEO of an employee’s home unit and should identify the dates, location, and rationale/justification for the travel, describing why it is essential university business, in no more than a few sentences.
 UEOs will decide whether to approve, deny, or forward the request to the next level (i.e., department forwards to college).
 The second level UEO will have ultimate decision-making authority.

-Upon completion of the Faculty and Staff Travel Abroad petition, employees will receive a copy of their submission to forward to their UEO.
+Upon completion of the Travel Abroad petition, applicants will receive a copy of their submission to forward to their UEO.
 UEOs will decide whether to approve the request, forward the request to the next level (i.e., department forwards to college) or to deny the request.
 The second level UEO will have ultimate decision-making authority.

 In addition to criteria below for all travel, travel abroad should consider:

 - Is the DoS Travel Advisory Level 3 or lower?
 Is the CDC Travel Advisory for COVID-19 Level 3 or lower?
 Travel to countries designated by DoS or CDC as Level 4 is strongly discouraged.

 - Is the traveler required to quarantine upon arrival at the destination?
 What other precautionary measures are required?

 International Safety and Security will receive a copy of the Travel Abroad petition and provide the traveler with additional resources and actions if the travel is approved.
 International Safety and Security will also forward the form to Illinois Human Resources to monitor quarantine requirements upon return to Champaign-Urbana.

 - Is the travel strictly necessary to fulfill the university’s fundamental mission?